kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

     plt.show()
 ```

 What happens when we turn the model on a text by, say, Cather, that it has not seen yet before?
 I quite enjoy Cather's [short story](https://cather.unl.edu/writings/shortfiction/ss006), "Paul's Case: A Study in Temperament."
-The script will read in the text, utilize the ```word_index.json``` file to replace each word with the number of the word in the .json.
-One can then keep track of each sentence to see the model's predictions: a score close to ```0``` suggests the model thinks it's by Cather; the closer to ```1```, it thinks it more likely that the sentence belongs to Jewett.
+The script will read in the text, utilize the ```word_index.json``` file to replace each word with its corresponding integer in the .json.

+Mattingly's tutorial also has the model output each of its predictions to a plain .txt file for further use.
+One can then keep track of each sentence to see the model's predictions: a score close to ```0``` is the model prediction that it's by Cather; the closer to ```1```, it thinks it more likely that the sentence belongs to Jewett.

 (Full test log is available here ...)
+[BE SURE TO FILL THIS IN LATER!!!!!]